RISC-V-AI/HORNET/HornetRISC-V_AI/source/README.md

     RAM(WAIL) : ORIGIN = 0x00050000, LENGTH = 0x0001FFFC  /* ~128 KB */
 }
 ```

-ROM: The program code (.text) and constants (.rodata) are placed here.
-This 320KB region is what inference_light.data will initialize.RAM: This 128KB region starts immediately after the ROM.
-It is used for all read/write data (.data, .sdata, .bss), the stack, and the heap.The total 448KB (320KB + 128KB) fits inside the 480KB block defined in Vivado.
+ROM: The program code (.text) and constants (.rodata).
+This 320KB region is initialized by inference_light.data.

+RAM: The 128KB region for all read/write data (.data, .bss), the stack, and the heap.

+The total 448KB fits inside the 480KB block defined in Vivado.

+### 🧩 Customizing Peripherals
+The barebones module is intentionally simple.
+If you wish to add more peripherals (like UART, IRQ, etc.) for simulation, you should use the fpga_top module and its Verilog files as a reference for how to instantiate and connect them